Mauricio Valiente

 Mauricio Valiente Ots (born 1966) is a Spanish lawyer, activist and politician, member of United Left (IU) and the Communist Party of Spain (PCE).
-3rd deputy Mayor of the Madrid City Council and councillor-president of the Chamartín District since 2015, he was a member of the 9th Assembly of Madrid.
+3rd deputy Mayor of the Madrid City Council and councillor-president of the Chamartín District from 2015 to 2019, he was a member of the 9th Assembly of Madrid.

 Early life

 Born on 31 August 1966 in Chamartín, Madrid.
 Active in the student movement and a member of the Communist Youth since 1985. he is a member of the Communist Party of Spain (PCE).
-He graduated in Law at the Complutense University of Madrid (UCM) and obtained his PhD in the same area at the Charles III University of Madrid (UC3M).
+He graduated in law at the Complutense University of Madrid (UCM) and obtained his PhD in the same area at the Charles III University of Madrid (UC3M).
 In his capacity as lawyer he specialised in the area of asylum seeking, immigration and human rights, and worked for several years at the Comisión Española de Ayuda al Refugiado (CEAR).
 He has also worked as associate professor for the UC3M.